vdattwani2005/DBL-Challenge-JBG000-Final/README.md

 - **Normalization**: In folder `Text Normalization + Topic Mining`
   - Normalization for the entire text in tweets.db, this was primarily used for topic modeling.

-- **Utilities**:
+- **Performance**:
-  - Helper modules that facilitate database interactions, text processing, and common data manipulation tasks required across multiple scripts.
+  - Helper modules that facilitate database interactions and then check for accuracy and other stats related to the models bring used.